Dhiggins94/Comicpedia/README.md

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

 - use postman to get data from the api as proof it works
 - Build website using html, css, javascript
-- make an heaader,footer, and about us
-- make the about us page show an alert on the screen to giving information about the site.
+- make an about us show an alert to tell the user about the site
 - have  functional buttons render data from the api
-- have each button that reperesents heroes and villians bring random characters from each alignment
+- have each button that reperesents heroes and villians bring random characters from each alignment if possible
 - show a image, and information about each character when one of the button is selected

 #### PostMVP